Courage-1984/Dataset-Forge/README.md

 - Process, augment, and transform images
 - Modular, CLI-first, and highly extensible
 - Robust parallel and GPU-accelerated processing
+- **🌐 Global Command System**: Context-aware help and instant quit from any menu
+- **📚 Comprehensive Help**: Menu-specific documentation and navigation assistance
 - [See all features](docs/features.md)

 ---